 Where Can I Find A Product That Lasts Longer?

-To me, the Siser EasyColor DTV was a pretty good price.
-If you want to get more expensive and have things last longer I do have a comparison of Supacolor versus a professionally printed HTV.
-This would be where you send your file off, someone else would print it, they would send it back to you and you would put it on your blank.
+To me, the Siser EasyColor DTV was priced fairly.
+If you have a larger budget and want items to last longer, I have a comparison of Supacolor and a professionally printed HTV.
+This is where you send your file; someone else prints it, sends it back to you, and you put it on your blank.

-For Supacolor and other professionally printed HTV prints, you do need heavy, heavy pressure.
-I don’t recommend an EasyPress or even the Cricut AutoPress to do those, you would need an actual heat press.
+For Supacolor and other professionally printed HTV, you need heavy, heavy pressure.
+I don't recommend an EasyPress or even the Cricut AutoPress to do those; you would need an actual heat press.

 So, grab your Siser EasyColor DTV and give it a try for yourself!
 I really think you will love this product!